-The Chair may choose to invite potential members to participate in Committee activities as Member Candidates before recommending them for formal appointment to the Committee.
-This practice allows the potential member to understand the responsibilities and expectations of Committee membership, and allows the Committee to evaluate the contributions of the potential member.
-The Board of Directors must approve all Member Candidate appointments.
-Member Candidates must follow all ACGIH® policies and procedures.
+The Bioaerosols Committee may choose to invite potential members to participate in Committee activities as "member candidates" before recommending them for formal appointment.
+This practice allows the potential member to understand the role of Committee members, and allows the Committee to evaluate the potential member.
+The Board of Directors must approve individuals before they become member candidates.
+Member candidates do not have voting privileges for purposes of Committee business but are expected to participate in Committee activities, attend meetings of the Committee, and will be expected to participate fully in Committee discussions.
+Member candidates are expected to complete a minimum one-year candidacy period before being eligible for full membership and are expected to follow all ACGIH® policies and procedures.